votingworks/electionguard-kotlin-multiplatform/docs/InputValidation.md

 ### C. Voting limits

 Voting limits are not enforced at ballot validation.
-They are marked as overvotes.
-So an overvote on one contest does not invalidate the entire ballot.
+They are marked as overvotes, so that an overvote on one contest does not invalidate the entire ballot.